 The simulation studies assume that all future IBR are capable of providing PFR consistent with the requirements published by AEMO.
-The studies completed for the 2020 PSFRR demonstrate that PFR is an effective means of ensuring IBR contribute significantly to control of over-frequency events.
+The studies completed for the 2020 PSFRR demonstrate that providing a PFR consistent with the published requirements is an effective means of ensuring IBR contribute significantly to control of over-frequency events.
 All the future cases studied produced a similar or improved response to over-frequency events, which indicates that the response to over-frequency events is likely to improve into the future with growing levels of IBR.

-As all capable scheduled and semi-scheduled generating systems will be required to deliver PFR over -frequency response aligned with AEMO's interim PFR requirements28, this should similarly improve response to under-frequency events.
+As all capable scheduled and semi-scheduled generating systems will be required to deliver PFR aligned with AEMO's interim PFR requirements32, this should similarly improve response to under-frequency events.
 With continued growth in distributed PV and large-scale IBR connections, there will be an increasing number of periods with high IBR generation and lower levels of synchronous generation.
 This will reduce availability of primary frequency raise response from synchronous generators.